A man described by himself and others as mildly retarded is unable to pay back $20,000. He faces foreclosure.

 In a 1980 newspaper interview, Szucs said: "I am mildly retarded, different from other people."

-Grimes said this week he could not speak for Bay Financial.
+Grimes said this week that he could not speak for Bay Financial.
 But he said he believes the lender would prefer to work out an arrangement that would not involve foreclosure.

 "No lender is looking to own property," Grimes said.